nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 ENDCHAR
 ```

-Fonts that take bounding box (BBX) into consideration are as follows.
+Fonts that take bounding box (BBX) into consideration change as follows.
 ```
 STARTCHAR d
 ENCODING 100